girlguidinghertfordshire/ggherts/youth-opportunities/index.md

 To find out more visit: <https://www.girlguiding.org.uk/making-guiding-happen/programme-and-activities/peer-education/become-a-peer-educator/>{:rel="noopener"}{:target="_blank"}{:.external-link} Complete the e-learning to discover if this is for you!

-Contact our Peer Educator Coordinator via <peereducators@girlguidinghertfordshire.org.uk> to register your interest.
+Contact our County Peer Educator Coordination Lead Volunteer via <peereducators@girlguidinghertfordshire.org.uk> to register your interest.

 ## Inspire